tiagomiguelcs/Froggy/README.md

 pip3 install .
 npm install -g apidoc
 ```
+## Documentation
+You can find the documentation at the following [link](https://tiagomiguelcs.github.io/froggy/).

 # Quick start
 A minimal restful API can be implemented using  **<span style="color:#adc03a"> froggy's:frog:</span>** **``Framework``** class.